omergk28/spring-poc-postgres-debezium/README.md

  }'
 ```

-4. Use [http/OrderApplication.http](http/OrderApplication.http) collection to create orders and observe incoming CDC events in Logs.
+4. Use [http/OrderApplication.http](http/OrderApplication.http) collection to create/update/delete orders and observe incoming CDC events in Logs.

-Alternatively, you can use the following command to create an order:
+Alternatively, you can use the following curl commands:

+ * create an order

 ```shell
 curl -X POST -H "Content-Type: application/json" -d '{